jekyll/minima/README.md

 You are free to fork this repository and use my theme, but I wrote it for my own use so it comes with very little documentation.
 I will hopefully clean it up at some point (but the chances of that happening are low).
 Here's some information about how the directories are set up.

 ### Layouts
-Refers to files within the _layouts directory, that define the markup for your theme.
+Each layout file defines a specific type of page.
+They are .html files within the _layouts directory.

-Home Layout
+#### Home Layout
 home.html is a flexible HTML layout for the site's landing-page / home-page / index-page.

+#### Archive Layout
+archive.html is an HTML layout that lists all posts on the blog in a reverse-chronological order.

+#### Post Layout
+post.html — The layout for your posts.

+#### Tag Page Layout
+tagpage.html — The layout for a page that shows every post with a given tag, and some information about the tag.

+#### Page Layout
+page.html — The layout for your documents that contain FrontMatter, but are not posts.

+#### Default layout
 default.html — The base layout that lays the foundation for subsequent layouts.
-The derived layouts inject their contents into this file at the line that says {{ content }} and are linked to this file via FrontMatter declaration layout: default. home.html — The layout for your landing-page / home-page / index-page.
-[More Info.] page.html — The layout for your documents that contain FrontMatter, but are not posts. post.html — The layout for your posts.
+The derived layouts inject their contents into this file at the line that says {{ content }} and are linked to this file via FrontMatter declaration layout: default.

 ### Posts
 The blog posts go in the _posts directory.
 Each post is a .md file named using the yyyy-mm-dd-url-here convention.
 You can add some metadata like the title, subtitle, tags, custom permalink and a thumbnail.